Wardaar/apache-saml-sp/README.md

-# Ansible LemonLDAP::NG role
+# Apache-saml-sp role

 This is the ansible mellon role.
-It can be used to set up the plugin mod_auth_mellon on a server.
+It can be used to set up the plugin mod_auth_mellon on an Apache2 server.
-This plugin allows you use an Identity Provider to connect to your application.
+This plugin allows you use to connect your application to a SAML2 Identity Provider.

 ## Installation